joelbarton-io/LS170/2_transport_layer/notes.md

 ## **network reliability**
-- the underlying network (eg: everything beneath the transport layer (Internet, data link, physical...)) is inherently unreliable
+- the underlying network (eg: everything beneath the transport layer (Internet, data link, physical...)) is inherently unreliable; certain protocols attempt to establish reliability, others do not

 **building a reliable protocol**
 - "How do we ensure messages (data) have been successfully received?"